Pheta: Styles

 There are different styles of draping a pheta related to the place where it is being worn, the context, and even famous personalities.
 Geographic styles include: the Kolhapuri style, Mawali style, Puneri style, Lahiri style, and many more.
-On the other hand, style and varieties are also connected to distinguished persons who wore a pheta, such as Shahi, Mahatma Gandhi, Tukaram Maharaj, and many others.
+On the other hand, style and varieties are also connected to distinguished persons who wore a pheta, such as Shahi, Mahatma Gandhi, Sant Tukaram Maharaj, and many others.

 Innovations

 Often the traditional phetas are given a more westernized version that is more colorful, reversible, adjustable, and come in different metallic and satin fabrics as opposed to cotton.

 Global appeal

-Several Indian celebrities and political leaders have worn the Marathi Pheta in different forms which has given this head dress a global appeal and has made an impact on several people worldwide.
+Several Indian celebrities and political leaders have worn the Marathi Pheta in different forms which has given this accessory a global appeal and has made an impact on several people worldwide.
 Several fashion designers have imitated the style of the Marathi Pheta and have used it to give their collection a touch of Indian ethnicity.
-Among all the different varieties of Phetas, the Puneri Pheta has been universally considered as the most auspicious one that is handed over during the nuptials of a wedding.
-Gradually, this age old tradition of Pheta became an auspicious ritual for people, be it any culture.
+Among all the different varieties of Phetas, the Puneri Pheta has been universally considered the most auspicious one that is handed over during the nuptials of a wedding.
+Gradually, this age-old tradition of Pheta became an auspicious ritual for people, be it any culture.